ImperialCollegeLondon/ReCoDE-Exploration-Mandelbrot-Set/docs/Visualization Techniques/The ParaView format.md

 **Function description, input parameters and file opening/closing:**
 What this function does is to transfer the Mandelbrot set data (`iterations` vector) to a VTK file.
-It has exactly the same inputs as `saveToPPM`.
+It has exactly the same inputs as `save_ppm`.

 As with the previous PPM format, we need to open the file with `std::ofstream`.
 This is what enables the program to export the data from memory to a usable file format.
 Without this, the program would be unable to save or share the results. `std::ofstream ofs(filename);` creates an output file stream (`ofs`) and opens the file named `filename` for writing.
 Once the function has completed its tasks, it is good practice to include `ofs.close();` to close the file after all the data has been written.